sloan58/vmo3-uc/README.md

 # VMO<sup>3</sup>: uc-connector

 ## Description
-The uc-connector component bridges together the Cisco UC servers and services with the VMO<sup>3</sup> mediator and monitor API's.
+The uc-connector component bridges together the Cisco UC servers and services with the VMO<sup>3</sup> mediator and monitor API's found in the [VMO<sup>3</sup> repository](https://github.com/clintmann/vmo3).
 ## Functional Details
-This connector acts as a gateway to trigger UC-specific activities when a users Out of Office status has changed.
+This connector acts as a gateway to trigger UC-specific activities when a user's Out of Office status has changed.
 The component pieces and API's leveraged by the uc-connector are listed below.

 * Unity Connection
     * [CUPI REST API](https://www.cisco.com/c/en/us/td/docs/voice_ip_comm/connection/REST-API/CUPI_API/b_CUPI-API/b_CUPI-API_chapter_01.html) for administrative data